Psygoal/Deep-Identification-of-Key-Intermediates-DIKI/README.md

 The work has been accpeted by Journal of Chemical Theory and Computation (JCTC).
 Please cite our paper if you use DIKI in your work:

 &ensp;&ensp; X. Liu, J. Xing, W. Cai, X. Shao.
 Analyzing Molecular Dynamics Trajectories Thermodynamically through Artificial Intelligence.
-Journal of Chemical Theory and Computation, 2024, xxx: xxx-xxx.
+Journal of Chemical Theory and Computation, 2024, 20(2): 665-676.

 We provide the following codes for use:
 &ensp;&ensp; 1. align a dcd trajectory to a reference structure and output a npz file of aligned Cartesian coordinates.